Deepanjalkumar/Deepanjalkumar/README.md

 ### Hi there 👋
 # 👨‍💻 About Deepanjal Kumar

-I'm a hacker aka(Security researcher), tool developer and technologist that enjoys creativity, automation and offensive stuff.
+I'm a hacker aka(Security researcher & former data scientist), tool developer and technologist that enjoys creativity, automation and offensive stuff.

 My area of concern is Red team operation , making cyber products and development with a focus on offensive security engineering.